creyme/Flicks-Creyme/README.md

 - [x] Add a search bar.
 - [x] All images fade in when coming from network.
 - [x] For the large poster, load the low-res image first, switch to high-res when complete.
-- [x] Customize the highlight and selection effect of the cell.
+- [x] Customize the highlight and selection effect of the cell - I removed the default effect because I like it that way.
 - [x] Customize the navigation bar.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] App Icon
+- [x] Partial Auto Layout
+- [x] App Icon
+- [ ] Include more details: Ratings, Date, Genre, Cinema classification/rating, and etc.
+- [ ] Featured Currently showing movie
+- [ ] Featured Top movie

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

 <img src='https://cloud.githubusercontent.com/assets/20750697/24596682/a1d5b172-17f5-11e7-8560-adea31b2352f.jpeg' />

+The basic required functionality of the app.
 <img src='https://github.com/creyme/Flicks-Creyme/blob/master/Flicks-features.gif?raw=true' />

+The search bar of the app.
 <img src='https://github.com/creyme/Flicks-Creyme/blob/master/Flicks-search.gif?raw=true' />

+The Network Error Bar of the app.
 <img src='https://github.com/creyme/Flicks-Creyme/blob/master/Flicks-networkerrorAlert.gif?raw=true' />